Published July 21st, 2011

 The Miss Nina Schooner, moored in nearby Belfast, will whisk you across the waves of Penobscot Bay for half or full-day adventure sails.
 Customize your own sightseeing trip, or sign up for one of several charter packages aboard Miss Nina, a 61-foot wooden ketch built at the legendary Story Shipyard in Essex, Massachusetts.

 Enjoy a three-hour dinner sail from the comfort of the boat’s pilothouse, “the least crowded restaurant in Belfast,” as owners Amy and Dan like to call it.
-Take in the ocean views over a meal of freshly caught haddock or grilled chicken served with local vegetables, and watch the sunset as you dive into dessert from local bakery Let Them Eat Cake.
+Take in the ocean views over a meal of freshly caught haddock or grilled chicken served with local vegetables, and watch the sunset as you dive into dessert from the local bakery Let Them Eat Cake.
 Adventurous seafarers can even take a turn at the helm.

 Or, if you’re more of an early bird, dig into pancakes and Maine maple syrup for breakfast on the bay.